 The top is this simple, grey sandblasted aluminum that looks beautiful.
 Yes, the metal plate does give extra rigidity and you cannot change anyone’s mind about that.
 The keycaps themselves are ABS, but given the price, I cannot expect PBT Doubleshot, in the first place.
 The volume rocker sits nicely at the top right along with status LEDs, and the XPG logo sits right above the cursor keys.
 I honestly feel that the logo is unneeded, it would have given the keyboard a much better cohesion overall, but hey, what can we do.

-The included magnetic wrist rest is definitely a nice addition but that is all it is, a nice addition.
-The moment I took it out of the sheet, I almost thought there is going to be another part tucked away somewhere because not only did it feel light, but the plastic also felt cheap.
-It almost felt like something I can break in two pieces with my bare hands.
-Now I am someone who is heavy-handed when it comes to keyboards.
-My job involves typing tens of thousands of words every single day, and I can tell you that the thick, padded wrist rest that came with my Huntsman Elite is showing a lot of wear but still manages to hold on because of how structurally strong it is.
+The included magnetic wrist rest is an excellent addition, but that is all it is, an excellent addition.
+The moment I took it out of the sheet, I almost thought there would be another part tucked away somewhere because not only did it feel light, but the plastic also felt cheap.
+It almost felt like something I can break into two pieces with my bare hands.
+Now I am heavy-handed when it comes to keyboards.
+My job involves typing tens of thousands of words every day, and I can tell you that the thick, padded wrist rest that came with my Huntsman Elite is showing a lot of wear but still manages to hold on because of how structurally strong it is.

-The same does not apply to the wrist that is supplied with the Summoner; it feels flimsy, and something that can easily break in half if you apply enough force.
+The same does not apply to the wrist supplied with the Summoner; it feels flimsy and something that can easily break in half if you apply enough force.
 After spending over half a decade testing all sorts of keyboards, this is the first time I was scared of using a wrist rest in fear of breaking it.
-Sure, it is magnetic, I would give it that, but that does not take away from the fact that the quality could have been so much better.
+Sure, it is magnetic, I would give it that, but that does not take away from the fact that the quality could have been better.

-Moving onto the keycaps themselves, XPG is using your standard-issue ABS plastic keycaps, and while they look good, they are not going to win any awards, to be honest.
-They will get shiny over time and honestly, at the price you are paying, it would be criminal to expect PBT Doubleshot keycaps.
-So, I am not really going to take any points off here.
+Moving onto the keycaps themselves, XPG uses your standard-issue ABS plastic keycaps, and while they look good, they are not going to win any awards, to be honest.
+They will get shiny over time, and honestly, at the price you are paying, it would be criminal to expect PBT Doubleshot keycaps.
+So, I am not going to take any points off here.

 Now, what seems to be the problem here is that the Summoner is supposedly fully RGB, but for some reason.
 The lighting is dim at best.
-Now, I understand that these switches were provided by Cherry MX, and I have owned Cherry MX keyboards in the past too, but the lighting was never the same on the other keyboards.
-This makes me wonder if this has anything to do with the fact that XPG intentionally kept them dim.
-Even at the full brightness, the lights are not bright enough and while it does not effect legibility in any way, not a lot of people might be satisfied with what they are getting.
+Now, I understand that Cherry MX provided these switches, and I have owned Cherry MX keyboards in the past too, but the lighting was never the same on the other keyboards.
+This makes me wonder if this has anything to do with XPG, intentionally keeping them dim.
+Even at the full brightness, the lights are not bright enough, and while it does not affect legibility in any way, not a lot of people might be satisfied with what they are getting.

 Now, I did think that maybe I could change the brightness from the software but guess what?
 There is no software at the moment to control the lighting or any other feature, for that matter.
-Every known customization has to be done with the help of a function key and while I would have accepted this if it were a 60% keyboard but we are talking a full-sized keyboard with a price tag to match.
-The lack of software just looks like a lazy excuse at this point.
+Every available customization has to be done with the help of a function key, and while I would have accepted this if it were a 60% keyboard, we are talking a full-sized keyboard with a price tag to match.
+The lack of software looks like a lazy excuse at this point.
 However, things aren’t finished here.
-Upon closer inspection, I also realized that there are only 7 preset lighting modes that you can use on this keyboard.
-If you are looking forward to make any changes on your own or want to personalize the keyboard the way you like, there is no way you can do that.
+Upon closer inspection, I also realized that there are only seven preset lighting modes that you can use on this keyboard.
+If you are looking forward to making any changes on your own or want to personalize the keyboard the way you like, there is no way you can do that.

 At this point I realised that I was expecting too much from this keyboard, but then I had to remind myself of the MSRP that this keyboard is going for.
 If I am expected to pay PKR 22,500 for this keyboard, I would want to have all the features that are being offered by a keyboard this expensive.

 I feel like I have been too harsh on the XPG Summoner so far, but I can justify that.
-The price for the keyboard simply does not match what it provides in terms of the overall experience.
-However, if you are someone who is willing to pay the price just for the sake of the performance you are going to get, then I am pleased to tell you that the Summoner performs as well as you would expect any Cherry MX loaded keyboard to perform.
-Which is not a bad thing, to begin with.
-As a matter of fact, my overall experience with Summoner as far as the performance is concerned was very pleasant, to say the least.
+The price for the keyboard does not match what it provides in terms of the overall experience.
+However, if you are willing to pay the fee just for the sake of the performance you are going to get, then I am pleased to tell you that the Summoner performs as well as you would expect any Cherry MX loaded keyboard to function, which is not a bad thing, to begin with.
+As far as the performance is concerned, my overall experience with Summoner was enjoyable.